 The History of the Farm

 Originally, South End consisted of four portions of land.
-The first portion, a farm, known as the Paapenbietjiesfontein, lay south of Walmer Road and stretched as far as the Shark River.
-The second portion of land was the section along the foreshore.
-The third section was the land granted to Fairfax Moresby, captain of the HMS Menai, for his role in assisting in the landing of the 1820 Settlers.
-He also was responsible for surveying Algoa Bay and naming the islands, Jahleel and Brenton.
+The first portion, a farm, known as Paapenbietjiesfontein, lay south of Walmer Road and stretched as far as Shark River.
+The second was the section along the foreshore.
+The third was the land granted to Fairfax Moresby, captain of the HMS Menai, for his role in assisting in the landing of the 1820 Settlers.
+He was also responsible for surveying Algoa Bay and naming the islands, Jahleel and Brenton.
 The fourth section bordered Walmer to the west.

-On 21st October 1820, the farm Paapenbietjiesfontein was allocated by the Governor, Sir Lord Charles Somerset, to Mynheer Gerhardus Oosthuizen.
-After his death, his daughter, Johanna Magdalena Oosthuizen, bought the entire estate from the joint heirs for £135.
+On 21st October 1820, the farm Paapenbietjiesfontein was allocated by the Acting Governor, Sir Rufane Donkin, to Mynheer Gerhardus Oosthuizen.
+After his death, his daughter, Johanna Magdalena Oosthuizen bought the entire estate from the joint heirs for £135.
 She married a tall bearded Hollander, Jacobus Andreas Roedeloff, whose name was abbreviated to Rudolph.
 Later this was to become a well-known street name in South End.
-After Roedeloff’s death, his surviving spouse, Johanna, was betrothed to William Gardner.
+After Roedeloff’s death, his surviving spouse, Johanna, married William Gardner.
 Again, Johanna was fortunate in that she outlived her husband.
-For whatever reason Johanna was unable to claim husband number four either because of her failing charms or lack of available men.
+For whatever reason Johanna was unable to claim husband number three either because of her failing charms or lack of available men.

 Up until that time, thirty years after the establishment of Port Elizabeth, South End was merely a farm, which was apparently the object of undesirable visits from poachers and “marauders” whose increasing audacity obliged its owner at the time, Andries Roedeloff, to issue a stern warning to the public by way of a notice as follows: